Toggle: English / Spanish

 Entropion is the turning in of an edge of an eyelid, causing the lashes to rub against the eye.
 It most often is seen on the lower eyelid.

 Entropion can be present at birth (congenital).

 In babies, it rarely causes problems because the lashes are very soft and do not easily damage the eye.
-In older people, the condition is usually caused by a spasm or weakening of the muscles surrounding the lower part of the eye.
+In older people, the condition is most often caused by a spasm or weakening of the muscles surrounding the lower part of the eye.

-Although rare in North America and Europe, trachoma infection can cause scarring of the inner side of the lid, which may cause entropion.
-Trachoma scarring is one of the three leading causes of blindness in the world.
+Another cause can be trachoma infection, which can lead to scarring of the inner side of the lid.
+This is rare in North America and Europe.
+However, trachoma scarring is one of the three leading causes of blindness in the world.